10 Creative Ways to Thank Your Teachers During Teacher Appreciation Week

 Start the morning off right with a breakfast buffet for teachers to enjoy as they come into school!
 Provide donuts or bagels and coffee to give teachers the opportunity to spend some stress-free time with their colleagues and friends before the students arrive.
 For an extra touch, set up speakers with a Spotify playlist to set an enchanting mood!
 Our favorite: In Love with the Crooners—all the best hits from Frank Sinatra, Dean Martin, Andy Williams, and Bing Crosby!

 9. Stock up their classrooms with school supplies

 As the end of the semester approaches, school supplies like markers and pencil sharpeners are usually running short.
 And with the cold weather sniffles running amuck, emergency hand sanitizer and Kleenexes are quickly depleted!
 Providing these classroom essentials takes one more thing off teachers’ to-do lists and meets a practical need often overlooked.
 To make these teacher appreciation ideas for staff extra exciting, create a clever school supply “cake” for each grade to enjoy!

 10. Give personalized gifts to each teacher

 By using a “Teacher Favorites” sheet to learn their favorite candy, restaurants, colors, Starbucks order, and books, you can give personalized end-of-the-year gifts to each teacher.
 The extra time and effort will show your teachers that you see their individual efforts and want to celebrate them in a customized way.
-Here’s another idea: Rally their students to create thank you cards and letters and compile them in a “Happy Folder” for the teacher to revisit throughout the year!
+Here’s another idea: Rally their students to create thank you cards and letters, then compile them in a “Happy Folder” for the teacher to revisit throughout the year!